holounic/spring-demo/README.md

 and the fields of the request json should have the same names as the POJO class.
 Let's consider an example.

+Spring parses jsons with fields that don't appear in the POJO representation properly, just by skipping these unrepresented fields.

 ````
 public class Date {
     public int day;